LOADING ...

 Would you me a drug kid or see me as K. Lamar

-Want you to me like Nelson, want you to hug me like Nelson
+Want you to love me like Nelson, want you to hug me Nelson

-I freed you from being a slave in mind, you're very welcome
+I freed you from a slave in your mind, you're very welcome

-You tell me my song is more a song, it's surely a blessing
+You tell me my is more than a song, it's surely a blessing

 When hit the fan, is you still a fan?